dotnetthailand/dotnetthailand.github.io/content/faq/docker/docker-machine.md

 In this article, I'd like to introduce you to the real-world usage of Docker Machine relies on the AWS EC2.

-First thing first, Install your docker machine to your machine.
+First thing first, Install your  Docker-Machine to your machine.
 Please follow this link.

 [https://docs.docker.com/machine/install-machine/](https://docs.docker.com/machine/install-machine/)